Redtash1/ComfyUI-Windows-Intel-Arc-GPUs/README.md

 # How to Run:
 ## If you have an INTEL CPU you have to disable the IGPU in device manager under Display Adapters Intel(R) UHD Graphics 770 or ComfyUI will open but when you try to generate an image, it will fail because it will try to use CPU's built-in graphics with is called IGPU.
-Once you have disabled it keep window open but minimize it to remind you to re-enable it before you shutdown your computer because it could cause your computer to not boot the next time which would require you to start in safe mode to fix the problem.
+Once you have disabled it keep window open but minimize it to remind you to re-enable it before you shutdown your computer.
+If disabling IGPU causes display problems re-enable it after you start ComfyUI.

 ![Disable IGPU](Pictures/Disable_IGPU.png)

-If you have any problems join this Discord Channel for help, [ComfyUI for Intel Arc using IPEX](https://discord.com/channels/554824368740630529/1193952640225267802).
+If you have any problems join this Discord Channel for help, Intel Insiders Community [ComfyUI for Intel Arc using IPEX](https://discord.com/channels/554824368740630529/1193952640225267802).

 |